VasilakiG/vasilakig/README.md

 - 📫 Mail me at **vasilakigorgi@yahoo.com**

-- ⚡ Daily fun fact: **Studies indicate that weightlifters working out in blue gyms can handle heavier weights**
+- ⚡ Daily fun fact: **An average driver spends approximately 2 hours and 14 minutes kissing in their car in a lifetime**

 <h3 align="left">Connect with me:</h3>
 <p align="left">